Politics of Hong Kong: Transition, 1984-1997

 According to the Sino-British Joint Declaration (1984), Hong Kong was to retain its political, economic and judicial systems and unique way of life and continue to participate in international agreements and organizations as a dependent territory for at least 50 years after retrocession.
 The International Olympic Committee has recognized Hong Kong as a participating nation under the name, "Hong Kong, China", separate from the delegation from the People's Republic of China.

 In March 1990, the National People's Congress of China approved the Basic Law, Hong Kong's constitutional document, which entered into force on 1 July 1997, when sovereignty of Hong Kong was transferred to China (PRC).
 This ended over one and a half centuries of British rule.
 Hong Kong became a Special Administrative Region (SAR) of the PRC with a high degree of autonomy in all matters except foreign affairs and defense, which are responsibilities of the PRC government.
-In accordance with Article 31 of the Constitution of the People's Republic of China, Hong Kong's Special Administrative Region status provides constitutional guarantees for implementing the policy of "one country, two systems".
+In accordance with Article 31 of the Constitution of China, Hong Kong's Special Administrative Region status provides constitutional guarantees for implementing the policy of "one country, two systems".